 Beginning on January 1, 2020 employers will have to comply with new overtime rule requirements.
 This industry alert highlights what that means for the construction industry.

-Arizona Lien Law Lollapalooza, co-presented by Julianne Wheeler, for the Arizona Builders Alliance in Phoenix, Arizona (November 2018)
+Arizona Lien Law Lollapalooza, co-presented by an attorney, for the Arizona Builders Alliance in Phoenix, Arizona (November 2018)